 On 6th November 2023, we launched the call for sessions proposals.
-Now that the valued contributions from the ICOS community have arrived, and the Programme Committee has deliberated, we are pleased to share the sessions for ICOS Science Conference 2024!
+Now that the valued contributions from the ICOS community have arrived, and the Programme Committee has deliberated, we are pleased to share the themes for ICOS Science Conference 2024!

 1. Isotopes and other tracers for studies of methane sources and sinks